Family and Consumer Sciences Courses

 Emphasis on man-woman relationship, marriage, and family interactions and reactions.

 Integration of family and consumer sciences theory with applications in the workplace.
-Prerequisite: Family and consumer sciences major; consent of department chair.
+Prerequisites: family and consumer sciences major; consent of department chair.

 FCS 461 - Practicum in Foods, Nutrition, and Dietetics